Jerego/DevOps-Lab2/README.md

-# Thomas Pujol and Jeremy Goncalves
+# Thomas Pujol and Jeremy